pamela-project/slambench1/README.md

 #### Compilation of SYCL Module ####

-To compile the SYCL benchmarks you require the syclcc scripts from https://github.com/agozillon/syclcc as well as the DAGR DSL https://github.com/agozillon/dagr.
+To compile the SYCL benchmarks you require the syclcc scripts from https://github.com/agozillon/syclcc as well as the DAGR DSL at https://github.com/agozillon/dagr.

 You will also require the ComputeCpp SYCL compiler.
-The benchmarks have been tested and compile with ComputeCpp Versions 0.2.1 to 0.5.0 on Ubuntu.
+The benchmarks have been tested and compile with ComputeCpp Versions 0.2.1 to 0.5.1 on Ubuntu.
 The benchmarks work best with versions 0.3.2 and above.

 Ubuntu Steps:
 1) Add the DAGR library to your usr/include folder or your path
-2) Create an enviornment variable SYCL_CC_PATH that points to your SYCLCC folder
+2) Create an environment variable COMPUTECPP that points to your ComputeCpp directory
-3) Create an enviornment variable COMPUTECPP that points to your ComputeCpp directory (Further information for steps 2 and 3 can be found in the syclcc readme).
+3) Add the root of the syclcc installation directory to your PATH (Further information for steps 2 and 3 can be found in the syclcc readme).
-4) Add the ComputeCpp include/SYCL folder and lib/libComputeCpp.so to your path (or usr/include and usr/lib)
+4) Set the CXX environment variable inside the SLAMBench build folder to syclcc and then invoke CMake.
-5) Set the CXX environment variable inside the SLAMBench build folder to syclcc and then invoke cmake, afterwards compilation of the sycl modules should be possible.
-Provided the syclcc script is found (step 2) and correctly linked to your chosen release version of ComputeCpp (step 3).
+5) Compile the desired sycl modules using make; for example make kfusion-qt-sycl

-The CMAKE commands for building the module inside a build directory at the route of SLAMBench:
+The CMake commands for building the module inside a build subdirectory of the root SLAMBench directory:

 ```
 #!